Omran67/Omran-website/README.md

 #### Design and IT
 ![Design and IT](https://github.com/Omran67/Omran67/blob/main/background%20img.png?raw=true)

 I am interested in IT world back-end and front-end.
 I have been improved my skills in web Development and keep improving.
-I am very interested in winc, Java, Javascript, Web-Development....
+I am very interested in  Javascript, Web-Development, Java and wincc

 Skills: HTML / CSS /JS /Adobe Creative Cloud